Geometric phase for Dirac Hamiltonian under gravitational fields in the non-relativistic regime: Introduction

 Reconciling the two main foundations of modern physics, i.e. GR and QM, is one of the biggest challenges for both physicists and mathematicians.
 Semi-classical formalism has been a competent tool to study the behavior of quantum particles in classical gravitational (also electromagnetic) fields.
 Indeed, dynamics of Dirac fermions in a gravitational background has been studied for long time and found to have uniqueness and Hermiticity problem in the Hamiltonian formalism.
-Non-hermitian quantum systems are the dissipative systems where the system decays with time \citep{Dattoli1}.
 Different courses of action \cite{Parker1,Huang1,Obukhov1,Obukhov2} were taken by different authors to resolve these issues.
 Earlier authors \cite{Gorbatenko1,Gorbatenko2} showed that the pseudo-Hermitian QM approach is equivalent to the approach taken by other authors \cite{Parker1,Huang1}, where the latter group used a relativistically invariant scalar product (Parker scalar product) for the state vectors.
-These both approaches are `standard' processes in non-Hermitian biorthogonal QM (see \cite{Brody_2013} for review).
+These both approaches are `standard' processes in non-Hermitian biorthogonal QM (see Ref. \refcite{Brody_2013} for review).
+In this paper, we mainly focus on the appearance of geometric phase in the form of AB effect or PB phase in the case of spinors traversing in gravitational field and will not elaborately look into the non-hermiticity issue of the Hamiltonian.

-Geometric phases of matter in non-Hermitian dissipative systems have been studied extensively both theoretically and experimentally.
-Initially Berry \cite{Berry1}, in a seminal paper, showed that for a quantum system, an eigenstate of an instantaneous Hamiltonian will return to its initial state if the Hamiltonian returns to its initial state, but only acquiring an extra phase factor known as `Berry phase'.
+Berry \cite{Berry1}, in a seminal paper, showed that for a quantum system, an eigenstate of an instantaneous Hamiltonian will return to its initial state if the Hamiltonian returns to its initial state, but only acquiring an extra phase factor known as `Berry phase'.
 In this case, it was assumed that the change of environment is a slow or adiabatic process.
 However, later on, it was proved that this geometric phases can occur in a much more general settings \cite{Samuel1,Aharonov1}.

 In this work, we study geometric effects of Dirac particles in a gravitational background.
-We deal with the non-Hermitian Dirac Hamiltonian as evident to emerge in gravitational fields, with the pseudo-Hermitian approach, and find the geometric phase for both the Kerr and Schwarzschild geometries.
+For this purpose, we deal with the Dirac Hamiltonian under gravitational fields in the $\eta$--representation, often called pseudo-Hermitian approach, and find the geometric phase for both the Kerr and Schwarzschild geometries.
 We further recognize the differences in effects appeared between these two metrices.
 While the Kerr metric exhibits the AB effect, in addition to PB phase, the Schwarzschild metric does not.